View source on GitHub

 they were saved.
 Subclassed layers can be saved in a more portable way

-method.
+by overriding their get_config method.
 Models that rely on

 subclassed Layers are also often easier to visualize and reason about.